serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

 ---

-`siteName` is the netlify domain you will use for your site.
-Every site on Netlify lives on a unique netlify subdomain until you mask it with your custom domain name.
+`siteName` is the Netlify domain you will use for your site.
+Every site on Netlify lives on a unique Netlify subdomain until you mask it with your custom domain name.
 Change `my-awesome-site-lol-lol.netlify.com` to a unique address for your project.

 ---